 The course includes one hour of class work and two hours of mandatory leadership laboratory per week.
-The AS 200 Leadership Laboratory continues a study of Air Force customs and courtesies, drill and ceremonies, and military commands.
+The AS 200 Leadership Laboratory continues a study of Air Force customs and courtesies, drill and ceremonies, military commands, and preparation for field training.